-Starting in FY23 the district was placed by ODE in Fiscal Precaution due to its negative balance projected in FY25 of the forecast.
+Starting in FY23 the district was placed by DE&W in Fiscal Precaution due to its negative balance projected in FY25 of the forecast.
 To address this deficiency, we have reduced 36 full time equivalents in FY24.
-We estimate that this will reduce wages by about \$1.7 million annually.
+We estimated that this will reduce wages by about \$1.7 million annually - which lead us to no increase in payroll expenses in spite of 2% pay increase and step increases.
 The result of the staff reduction is reflected in all years of this forecast.
 Because employment contracts cross over the fiscal year, we will see a savings of \$1,293,790 in FY24 and the remaining \$435,131 in FY25.

-It is important to keep in mind, that step increase cost can be anywhere between 2-4% annually.
+It is to keep in mind, that step increase cost can be anywhere between 2-4% annually.